Do you have to pay taxes on REITs?

 Legally, a REIT must annually distribute at least 90% of its taxable income in the form of dividends to its stockholders.
 This allows REITs to pass on their tax burden to shareholders rather than pay federal taxes themselves.

-Where do I put REIT income on my tax return?
+Where do I report REIT income on tax return?